 - The Oxford University Catholic Chaplaincy is committed to providing a safe environment for all adults at risk and children as an integral dimension of their Christian mission.

-- The Chaplaincy may encounter adults at risk and children through their attendance at public Masses and other public events organised by the Chaplaincy or held at the Chaplaincy.
+- The Chaplains may encounter adults at risk and children at public Masses and other public events organised by the Chaplaincy or held at the Chaplaincy, the latter normally through a booking with the Newman Trust.
 The Chaplains may also, in the conducting of their pastoral ministries, be party to disclosures.

-- In respect to children, the Chaplaincy cannot act ‘in loco parentis’ and ultimate responsibility for children rests with those who have parental responsibility.
-In respect to disclosures, the Chaplaincy is committed to responding according to the Archdiocese of Birmingham Code of Practice.
+- In respect to children, the Chaplains cannot act ‘in loco parentis’ and ultimate responsibility for children rests with those who have parental responsibility.
+In respect to disclosures, the Chaplains are committed to responding according to the Catholic Safeguarding Standards Agency and Archdiocese of Birmingham Code of Practice.

 - Adults at risk include the elderly, the mentally ill, and people in social difficulty who at times come into the Chaplaincy or call at the front door.
-The Chaplaincy is committed to respond to all in a respectful way whilst acknowledging that in only rare cases will people at risk be the direct pastoral responsibility of the Chaplaincy.
+The Chaplains are committed to respond to all in a respectful way whilst acknowledging that in only rare cases will people at risk be the direct pastoral responsibility of the Chaplaincy.

 - This Code of Practice seeks to support activities, held at the Chaplaincy, attended by adults at risk and children and to offer assurances to staff, students, volunteers and visitors that safeguarding will be dealt with effectively and in a timely manner.